quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

-# Azure Eventhubs sample
+# Azure Event Hubs sample

-This is a sample about implementing REST endpoints using the Quarkus extension to send/receive data to/from Azure Eventhubs.
+This is a sample about implementing REST endpoints using the Quarkus extension to send/receive data to/from Azure Event Hubs.

 ## Prerequisites